Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 I couldn't walk.

-Mine do that, but that's just from the sheer amount of booze
+Mine do that, but that's just from the sheer amount of booze I can sherman along with

-My head's bigger, my legs, my gut.
+my head's bigger, my legs, my gut.

-I'm a fucking disaster.
+I'm fucking disaster.

 They had to roll him off the plane.